jonathonhawkins92/React-Module-Generator/README.md

 -   added run time setting checkboxes
 -   added folder picker for use outside of explorer
     -   I might always show this in future if requested or if it annoys me!
--   renamed fileExtensions to includeFileExtensions
+-   renamed fileExtensions to includeFileExtension

 ---